moss-removal

 Note: If applying ferrous sulphate after raking, which is to be followed by seeding, you should use a soluble product such as Lawnsmith Green-up Ferrous Sulphate NOT a dry granular one such as Lawnsmith Winter Green.
 This is because dry products are slower to react and may effect the seedlings.

 Perhaps the real benefit of applying a moss killer prior to raking is that the moss killer will desiccate the moss to some degree, thereby reducing its bulk.
 So if you have a bad enough problem, applying a moss killer before and after raking may be very beneficial.
 If using just ferrous sulphate products, allow several weeks between treatments, with the applications being made in cool wet conditions, otherwise you will start to blacken the grass.
-In addition ensure your moss killer is low on fertiliser (nitrogen) content as a double application may cause growth or disease problems.
+In addition, ensure your moss killer is low on fertiliser (nitrogen) content, as a double application may cause growth or disease problems.
 Straight iron sulphate moss killer or MossOff would be the preferred choice in this instance.

 Moss Removal Action Plan

 • Winter Green High Iron can be substituted very effectively for ferrous sulphate if applied before raking.
-It is slower to react than soluble ferrous sulphate applied as a liquid and therefore may affect seedlings if applied after raking and just before seeding
+It is slower to react than soluble ferrous sulphate applied as a liquid and, therefore may affect seedlings if applied after raking and just before seeding

 • If applying ferrous sulphate or MossOff prior to raking, do this 7 to 14 days before.
-Damp conditions improve penetration in to the moss if using ferrous sulphate so if conditions are dry, give the lawn a very light sprinkling with the hose prior to application.
+Damp conditions improve penetration into the moss if using ferrous sulphate, so if conditions are dry, give the lawn a very light sprinkling with the hose prior to application.
 Do not water after.
 Dry conditions are required if using MossOff.
 A light high topping with the mower beforehand will also aid penetration, whichever product you are using

 • Because moss products acidify the soil you MUST use it uniformly over the whole lawn otherwise you will create pH variations which will affect grass growth and may even increase moss infestations in future years.

 • Rake out the moss on a dry day, normally April to early May, when the grass is noticeably growing (and late August or early September if raking end of season).
-Mow the lawn reasonably close before hand to better expose the moss and reduce resistance on the rake
+Mow the lawn reasonably close beforehand to better expose the moss and reduce resistance on the rake

 • If applying ferrous sulphate after raking, do it straight after raking and ensure all debris is removed first.
 Using a rotary lawn mower to suck up the last few bits can be a good idea.
 If applying ferrous sulphate before AND after, your timing needs to change as applying high doses of ferrous sulphate less than 4 weeks apart can damage the grass.
 Therefore if you are planning to spray before and after, spray 3 weeks before raking and re-spray 1 week after.
 If in doubt use a reduced dose (3g/m2) on the second spray.
-If you introduce MossOff into your plan as the second treatment then the period between moss treatments can be reduced, often making the plan more manageable and user friendly.
+If you introduce MossOff into your plan as the second treatment, then the period between moss treatments can be reduced, often making the plan more manageable and user-friendly.

 • If you're not applying moss killer after raking then you can immediately over seed to complete the procedure.
 Otherwise wait 24 to 48 hours after applying ferrous sulphate, and 7-10 days after applying Moss-Off before seeding.